nens/threedi-docs/source/a_releasenotes.rst

 - Brand new API (beta)
 - Damage calculations
 - Documentation
+- Bugfixing

 Modeller Interface
 ^^^^^^^^^^^^^^^^^^

 We are happy to announce our brand new user-friendly Modeller Interface.
 Based on user feedback during our user meetings in the Netherlands and Denmark and suggestions we received in our servicedesk we have implemented a lot of features like default values, selectable options, assistance with obligated fields and lots more.
 This will make it easier and faster to build models using 3Di.
+Additionally, when loading a model using the 3Di toolbox automatically a spatialite connection is stored.
+This makes it easier to use the raster and schematisation checker.
 For a full list of adjustments, have a look at the `qgis documentation page <https://docs.3di.lizard.net/d_qgis_plugin.html#view-and-edit-3di-model-a-schematisation>`_.